EstimatedEst. Read Time: 8 minutes

 LOWER BACK WORKOUT AT HOME

 However, prolonged sitting and bad posture cause the lower back muscles to become dormant and underactive.
-Then, when you ask your lower back to do too much work in your training sessions, it can easily break down and leave you on the sideline unable to get to the gym.
+Then, when you ask your lower back to do too much work in your resistance training sessions, it can easily break down and leave you on the sideline unable to get to the gym.

 Prolonged sitting causes the muscles of the low back to become dormant and underactive.
-Then, when you ask your lower back to do too much work in your training sessions, it can easily break down.
+Then, when you ask your lower back to do too much work in your resistance training sessions, it can easily break down.

 Good lower back workouts include assistance from the glutes to help with extension of the posterior chain from the bottom up.
-It’s important to regularly train these muscles to help improve their endurance.
+It’s important to regularly train these muscles to help improve their muscular endurance.

 1.)
 FROG GLUTE BRIDGE – 10 REPS (HOLD EACH FOR 5 SECONDS)